Jan. 6 committee Chair Bennie Thompson says the U.S. came close to losing democracy

 From segregation to rising through the ranks to Congress

 The Mississippi town where Thompson grew up, Bolton, had a whites-only pool and park.
-As a teen, he traveled 51 miles past two schools for whites to attend one for Blacks.
+As a teen, he traveled 51 miles past two schools for whites to attend one for Black students.

 By then, Thompson had defied racial barriers to become an alderman in that same town, followed by roles as a mayor and then county supervisor.